1010todd/Galactic-War/README.md

 ### Known Issues
 Galaxy image not appearing.
 To fix this, turn on "reduce large graphic" option in the setting and restart the game.

+Memory Leaks when used with Endless Sky continuous after 16 August 2021 (specifically commit dda40b619e5c722dcf213c31efa53626486297c0).
+Please download the lastest update with code button for the fix.

 ## Download
 To download the lastest (development) version, press the green [code] button and download as zip from this repository.